beyarkay/masters-thesis/src/02_background.md

 \end{figure}
 <!-- prettier-ignore-end -->

-In practice, confusion matrices are often normalised before visualisation as this aids in the interpretation of the model's performance.
+In practice, confusion matrices are often normalised.
+This aids in the interpretation of the model's performance.
 The unnormalised confusion matrix is shown in the top-left plot of Figure \ref{fig:04_example_conf_mat}.
-Confusion matrices can also be column- or row-normalised (shown in the top-right and bottom-left plots respectively).
-Column normalisation divides each element by the sum of its column, such that each column sums to one.
-Row normalisation is similar, and ensures each row sums to one.
+Column normalisation divides each element by the sum of its column, such that each column sums to one (top-right plot).
+Row normalisation is similar, and ensures that each row sums to one (bottom left plot).
 Row-normalization and column-normalization ensure that each element in the matrix represents the proportion of ground truth or predicted labels concerning the total number of ground truth or predicted labels for the associated class, respectively.
 Confusion matrices can also be total-normalised (as seen in the bottom-right plot) in which case every element is divided by the sum over the entire confusion matrix.
-This allows the elements to be interpreted as a fraction of the total number of observations.
+This allows each element to be interpreted as a fraction of the total number of observations.

 Unless otherwise specified, all confusion matrices presented in this thesis are